 - Enhanced mood

 When I first started yoga, I thought it was weird.
 And back in the day it was.
-In the 80’s, everybody wore funny diaper-like shorts and strapped themselves over chairs and hung on ropes.
+In the ’80s, everybody wore funny diaper-like shorts and strapped themselves over chairs and hung on ropes.
 But now, yoga is really accessible.
 You can go online, try it at the gym or find a studio around the corner.
-And yoga is also becoming more and more specialised.
-That’s why I’m specifically focussing on yoga for people living with diabetes.
+And yoga is also becoming more and more specialized.
+That’s why I’m specifically focusing on yoga for people living with diabetes.
 I feel having the insider’s view gives me an advantage.
 It excites me when someone I’m working with finally has a good night’s sleep, better blood glucose levels and reacts less when stressful events come their way.

 If you think yoga isn’t for you, I’d like to leave you with this final thought.
 You have everything you need to do yoga.
 Your body, your breath and your mind are a given, and it’s not about being flexible.
 There’s definitely a program that meets you at your level and pace.
 The only thing you do need is enthusiasm and the willingness to give it your all.
 Put all that together and you’ve got a recipe for success!